xBeastMode/ServerManager/README.md

 |---------------|-------------------------------------|
 | Amir Emad |     Main Developer of The Plugin       |

-Server-Manager is used to enable and disable many things in your server.
+Server-Manager is used to turn on and off many things in your server.
 Note :You can Customize Everything in Config.yml and Messages.yml Here is a list of things you can manage.